Dual therapy first weakens, then kills antibiotic-resistant pathogens

-In late February, the World Health Organization published a list of our planet’s most problematic bacterial pathogens: The top three are multidrug-resistant Gram-negative microbes from the Acinetobacter, Pseudomonas, and Enterobacteriaceae families.
+In late February, the World Health Organization published a list of our planet’s most problematic bacterial pathogens.
+The top three are multi-drug-resistant Gram-negative microbes from the Acinetobacter and Pseudomonas genera and Enterobacteriaceae family.
 They can cause life-threatening pneumonia or systemic infections, and patients are increasingly acquiring them in hospitals.
-As a last resort, doctors can treat infected patients by prescribing antibiotics that are toxic to nerve and kidney cells.
-But bacteria are even developing resistance to these suboptimal drugs, threatening “to cause a serious breach in our last line of defense against multidrug resistant Gram-negative pathogens,” Brown explains.
+As a last resort, doctors can treat infected people with antibiotics that are toxic to nerve and kidney cells.
+But bacteria are developing resistance to even these suboptimal drugs, threatening “to cause a serious breach in our last line of defense against multi-drug-resistant Gram-negative pathogens,” Brown explains.

 To tackle this problem, Brown and colleagues looked for compounds that disrupt the outer membranes of Gram-negative bacteria.
-They found an existing drug, pentamidine, which doctors typically use to kill the protozoan pathogens that cause sleeping sickness and leishmaniasis.
-After infecting mice with multidrug resistant Acinetobacter baumannii, the team could cure the animals by administering a combination of pentamidine and antibiotics for Gram-positive pathogens, bacteria with only one membrane.
+They found an existing drug, pentamidine, which doctors often use to kill the protozoan pathogens that cause sleeping sickness and leishmaniasis.
+After infecting mice with multi-drug-resistant Acinetobacter baumannii, the team could cure the animals by administering a combination of pentamidine and antibiotics for Gram-positive pathogens, bacteria with only one membrane.

-The new work supports a growing belief among scientists that developing compounds to weaken bacteria, rather than kill them, can lessen pathogens’ evolutionary drive to become resistant.
+The new work supports a growing belief among scientists that developing compounds to weaken rather than kill bacteria can lessen pathogens’ evolutionary drive to become resistant.
 Once weakened, the pathogens can be killed with a drug that wouldn’t otherwise work.
-“The idea,” Brown adds, “is to add an agent to take care of a resistance mechanism or, in this case, to get around intrinsic resistance.”
+“The idea,” Brown adds, “is to add an agent to take care of a resistance mechanism, or in this case, to get around intrinsic resistance.”

 But to date, Brown says only one success story for this strategy in the clinic comes to mind: bacteria that are resistant to antibiotics with a β-lactam ring in their structure (a family of broad-spectrum drugs that includes penicillin).
 These antibiotic-resistant bacteria have enzymes that break down the ring structure.
 So doctors prescribe β-lactamase inhibitors—weakening agents—along with β-lactam antibiotics to kill the pathogens.